Sherif Farrag

 Sherif Farrag is an Egyptian-American fencer.
 He represented Egypt at the 2012 Summer Olympics in the team foil event.
 He represented the United States in World Cup competition before switching to Egypt.

+Born and raised in Bayonne, New Jersey, Farrag captained the fencing team at Bayonne High School.

 Farrag graduated from Columbia University, where he competed on the Columbia Lions fencing team, in 2009.